 During the lease term in Pimmit Hills

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Pimmit Hills, the renter must allow us to enter the rental property.
-Some good reasons to come into rental home are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Pimmit Hills, the renter must allow us to access the rental home.
+Some solid reasons to access rental home are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Pimmit Hills.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Pimmit Hills.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good reference for property owners in Pimmit Hills
+a good source for rental investors in Pimmit Hills

-- Before you rent out your investment in Pimmit Hills
+- Before you rent out your rental property in Pimmit Hills

 - Collections and evictions